Church History: The 100s

 165 Martyrdom of Justin Martyr, one of the early Christian Apologists.
 He, along with other Christians, refused to sacrifice to the emperor and so were scourged and beheaded.
 In response to the command to sacrifice to the emperor, Justin replied "No one who is rightly minded turns from true belief to false."

 c.
 170 Development of Canon: The Muratorian Fragment is the earliest attempt to define the Christian Scriptures (later known as the New Testament).
 This was a reaction to Marcion, see the year 140 above.
 To read the Muratorian Fragment and to see which books it proposes, click here.
+To see the list in a chart form, go here.
 The first complete list of the NT books dates from 357 (I have also seen 367) in a letter Bishop Athanasius wrote.
 The early church leaders took a long time because they wanted to ensure that no spurious or heretical books made it into the new Christian Scriptures, only those came from God.
 The criterion used was that a book had to be linked with an Apostle.
 Even though some books were popular, such as Shepherd of Hermas and the Didache, they were not included because they did not have a link with an Apostle.
 To learn more about the development of the Canon, Creed, and Clergy, go to The Big Picture after the year 117.

 c.175 Theophilus died.
 He was an apologist and one of his apologies has survived, "Apology."